 Attract more product integrations with technology partnerships

 If your product is ready for it, one of the best ways to attract more product integrations is to launch an integration marketplace of your own where your tech partners can promote their integrations with your product.
-And as we just discussed, running your own marketplace can become a major source of revenue itself.
+Running your own marketplace can also become a major source of revenue itself.

-Aircall has its own successful technology marketplace, and we asked CMO Jeff Reekers for his advice to other SaaS companies that want to launch marketplaces of their own.
+Aircall, for example, has its own successful technology marketplace.
+But former CMO Jeff Reekers says it’s key to be thoughtful about it.
 “I would recommend avoiding too many cookie-cutter connectors.
-Just having a connection to another software isn’t enough,” he said.
-“Focusing on volume without quality is not a good strategy — such integrations rarely meet the needs of your target customers, and so they will gain little traction.”
+Just having a connection to another software isn’t enough,” he says.
+“Focusing on volume without quality is not a good strategy — such integrations rarely meet the needs of your target customers, so they will gain little traction.”

 Close the most important deals

-Business buyers are looking for products that integrate together.
-Not having the right integrations, especially with large flagship platforms, can often torpedo a deal.
-Integrations can be the deciding factor in a deal, especially when a buyer is choosing amongst similar systems.
+Business buyers are looking for products that work together, so integrations can be a deciding factor.
+That means not having the right integrations, especially with large flagship platforms, can torpedo a deal.
 A good technology partner program will ensure the integrations your prospects need and want get built and maintained.

 It can also establish processes that track this influence so that your organization can recognize the full impact of tech partnerships on revenue.